 The Group is subject to the laws of the Republic of Lithuania and other countries and jurisdictions including Latvia, Estonia, Poland, Finland and the European Union (the "E.U."), as well as the regulations of the regulatory agencies of the Republic of Lithuania and the other countries in which it operates, see "Regulation".
 These laws and regulations, particularly those of the Republic of Lithuania, affect many aspects of the Group's business and, in many respects, determine the manner in which the Group conducts its business and the fees it charges or obtains for its products and services, including in respect of electricity distribution, natural gas distribution, supply of electricity to household units and guaranteed electricity (B2B) and natural gas supply services.
-In particular, as an owner and operator of gas fired power plants, renewable energy facilities and electricity and gas distribution and heat generation businesses, and as a public supplier of electricity and a developer of combined electricity and heat generation plants in the Republic of Lithuania, the Group is subject to extensive governmental and other regulations in the Republic of Lithuania.
+In particular, as an owner and operator of gas fired power plants, renewable energy facilities and electricity and gas distribution and heat generation businesses, and as a public supplier of electricity and a developer of combined electricity and heat generation plants in the Republic of Lithuania.